 The simple answer, according to our tests, is no. The Oral-B equipped with the included SensiThin brush head will do a fine job cleaning your teeth, but we felt that some of the sonic brushes did a better job overall, and were much more comfortable to use.
 We also found that you will get a better overall clean by switching to the Cross Action brush head.
 But for users with sensitive teeth, this is a big compromise on comfort.

-In lab tests, the 2000 performs well along with its brother the Pro 3000 and Genius X. This brush combines the power of 9,900 oscillations with 45,000 vibrations per minute to give you a 3-D cleaning experience.
+In lab tests, the 2000 performs well along with its brother the Pro 3000 and Genius X and is close in results to the best electric toothbrush UK.
+This brush combines the power of 9,900 oscillations with 45,000 vibrations per minute to give you a 3-D cleaning experience.
 It feels like it is really doing a lot of work, but in the end, we still found plaque, especially between the teeth and in hard to reach spots.

 Being one of their more basic brushes, the Pro 2000 does not come with much.
 The box is larger than it needs to be with the brush safely housed in styrofoam, and with the brush handle you get one brush head and a charger.